gshutler/hatchet/install/rails.md

 utilize some of the more advanced functionality of Hatchet it is recommended that you place your configuration into `config/initializers/hatchet.rb`.

-Before specifying your custom configuration you may want to reset Hatchet in order to remove the Rails logger from its configuration:
+Before specifying your [custom configuration](/hatchet/configuration.html) you may want to reset Hatchet in order to remove the Rails logger from its
+configuration:

 {% highlight ruby %}
 Hatchet.configure do |config|
   # Remove any existing configuration
   config.reset!
-  # Specify your custom configuration here
+  # Then specify your custom configuration
 end
 {% endhighlight %}